 Turbot was concentrated mostly in the Estuary and in the Laurentian Channel, around Anticosti Island and in the Northern portion of the Esquiman Channel (Figure 7).
 The distribution of Greenland halibut is overall similar to those of earlier years.
 The mobile sentinel survey does not sample the Estuary where turbot is found in abundance in the August DFO's annual scientific survey and in the commercial fishery.

-- Figure 6: Minimum trawlable biomass index for Figure 7: Bottom temperature and catch rate Greenland halibut based on the July stratified random survey (1995-2008). - (kg/standard distribution tow) of Greenland halibut for the July 2008 stratified random survey in area 3Pn, 4RST.
+Figure 7: Bottom temperature and catch rate (kg/standard tow) distribution of Greenland halibut for the July 2009 stratified random survey in area 3Pn, 4RST.

 Atlantic Halibut